FORMiND-Lab/formind-lab/content/_index.md

       title: News
       subtitle: ''
       text: |
         **Dec.
 2025**: We have open‑sourced **EquivFusion**, a verification toolchain built on CIRCT.
 The main contributors are Mengxia, Baoqi, Jiaying and Min.
-EquivFusion aims to unify equivalence checking from algorithms to netlists for efficient sign‑off.
-The project is still in an early development stage, and we welcome feedback and collaboration as it continues to evolve.

         **Sept.
 2025**:  🎉One paper (Dependency Matters: Enhancing LLM Reasoning with Explicit Knowledge Grounding) has been accepted by NeurIPS 2025.
 Congrats to Xiangyu Wen, our awesome intern at Huawei (co-supervised by Junhua and me).